edgexfoundry/edgex-docs/docs_src/microservices/device/remote/Ch-RemoteNonSecure.md

 1. Checkout the required version:

       ```bash
-      git checkout {{version}}
+      git checkout {{edgexversion}}
       ```

-1. Update the `docker-compose-no-secty.yml` file by changing the `host_ip` address of all the Edgex core services to the remote node ip address.
+1. Update the [docker-compose-no-secty.yml](https://github.com/edgexfoundry/edgex-compose/blob/main/docker-compose-no-secty.yml) file by removing the `host_ip` section of all the Edgex core services.
+E.g.
+      ```bash
+      host_ip: 127.0.0.1
+      ```
+   The example line provided above should be removed from the services, the host_ip will be provided while running the usb service.
    Non-Edgex core services such as device-rest, device-virtual, app-rules-engine, etc. can be removed or commented out if needed.

 1. Run Edgex core services: